MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-dbt-fabric.md

 ## Run your DAG

-1. Run the DAG within Apache Airflow Jobs.
+1. Run the DAG within Apache Airflow Job.
    :::image type="content" source="media/apache-airflow-jobs/run-directed-acyclic-graph.png" lightbox="media/apache-airflow-jobs/run-directed-acyclic-graph.png" alt-text="Screenshot shows run dag.":::

 1. To see your dag loaded in the Apache Airflow UI, Click on `Monitor in Apache Airflow.`